aderbique/CSE571/assignments/assn1/ASSIGNMENT1.md

 ### Author: Austin Derbique

 ## Disclaimer
 The following text shall not be used for the purposes of academic dishonesty.
 It is granted only for educational & archival purposes, not to be used by other students enrolled in an artificial intelligence class.
 This information is not guaranteed to be correct.
-Please consult the textbook [Artificial Intelligence A Modern Approach](https://www.amazon.com/Artificial-Intelligence-Modern-Approach-3rd/dp/0136042597) for up to date and accurage information.
+Please consult the textbook [Artificial Intelligence A Modern Approach](https://www.amazon.com/Artificial-Intelligence-Modern-Approach-3rd/dp/0136042597) for up to date and accurate information.

 # Exercises